ccbogel/QualCoder/README.md

 The instructions work on Mac Monterey.
 It is recommended to use a virtual environment, see: https://sourabhbajaj.com/mac-setup/Python/virtualenv.html The below instructions can be used inside a virtual environment folder instead of placed in Applications.

 You will need to install developer tools for macOS.
-[See https://www.cnet.com/tech/computing/install-command-line-developer-tools-in-os-x/](https://www.cnet.com/tech/computing/install-command-line-developer-tools-in-os-x/)
+[See https://www.cnet.com/tech/computing/install-command-line-developer-tools-in-os-x/](https://www.cnet.com/tech/computing/install-command-line-developer-tools-in-os-x/)  If you do not have the developer code, just start the installation process below and you will be prompted to install the developer code.
+This may be easier than figuring out if you have it or how to get it.
+Expect this process to take a long time.

 1) Install a recent version of [Python3](https://www.python.org/downloads/) e.g. 3.10, 3.11 or 3.12, (Note: Python 3.13 is not supported yet) and [VLC](https://www.videolan.org/vlc/).